-- an art festival of poetry, music, paintings and other media etc., - a book and/or a DVD, munities of peace for all", to be incorporated into other events, e.g. Asia Sunday, symposiums etc. Artists, writers, designers, film-makthe jubilee theme, "Building comers, musicians and the like are also encouraged to contact us as to how they could contribute.
+- an art festival of poetry, music, paintings and other media etc., - a book and/or a DVD, the jubilee theme, "Building communities of peace for all", to be incorporated into other events, e.g. Asia Sunday, symposiums etc.

+Artists, writers, designers, film-makers, musicians and the like are also encouraged to contact us as to how they could contribute.
 Please email your ideas to CCA at cca@cca.org.hk, or write, fax or phone us as shown on page 3.

-land (CCT), measuring 11-1-08 rais, for the CCA office and the staff housing unit.
+tian Conference of Asia regarding the sale of the Hong Kong property, land (CCT), measuring 11-1-08 rais, for the CCA office and the staff housing unit.
 The architects presented a blueprint of the proposed new CCA centre, and a blueprint for a temporary office at the Crystal Spring Guest House campus.
 The buildings are designed in Northern Thai style The general committee mandated the Executive Committee to look into the temporary office and staff residence.